bsoyka/policy/privacy-policy.md

 ## Information I Do Not Collect

-I do not intentionally collect any sensitive personal information such as payment details, personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data for the purpose of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation.
+I do not intentionally collect any sensitive personal information such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data for the purpose of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation.

 I do not knowingly collect any information from children under the minimum age limit, which is the age of 13 or the legal minimum age for providing consent for